Barrow-in-Furness railway station: History

-The original Barrow station of 1846 had been a wooden building at Rabbit Hill, near the site of the present St. George's Square.
+The original Barrow station of 1846 had been a wooden building at Rabbit Hill, near to the site of the present St. George's Square.
 It was eventually replaced in 1863 by a new brick building close by, which had been designed by the Lancaster architect Edward Paley, and which latterly came to be known as Cambridge Hall.

 On 1 June 1882, the town's principal station was transferred to its present site below Abbey Road, following the construction of a new loop line.
 It had to be almost entirely rebuilt in the late 1950s, after World War II, having largely been destroyed by enemy bombing on 7 May 1941.

 From 1907 to 1941, the Furness Railway steam locomotive, Coppernob, was preserved in a special glass case outside the station.
 It was subsequently transferred away for additional security and is now in the National Railway Museum at York.

+Facilities

+The station has the following facilities: